OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

     :scale: 60 %
     :align: center

 #.
-Type a suitable layer title (e.g. lakes)
+Type a suitable layer title (e.g. lakes).
 #.
 Select the layer type.
-We choose *PostGIS Field* for advanced geospatial operations and geodata storage
+We choose *PostGIS Field* for advanced geospatial operations and geodata storage.
 #.
 As source select your created content type which will be associated with your new layer.
 #.
-Make the checkmark  *Provide an OpenLayers WFS layer*  within the OpenLayers section
+Make the checkmark  *Provide an OpenLayers WFS layer*  within the OpenLayers section.
 #.
 Finish configuration by click on **Save**

 .. image:: ../../images/screenshots/1024x768/cartaro7.png